BCS SHAREHOLDER ALERT: Jakubowitz Law Reminds Barclays Shareholders of a Lead Plaintiff Deadline of November 22, 2022

-NEW YORK , Nov.
-11, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Barclays PLC (NYSE: BCS).
+NEW YORK, Nov.
+18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Barclays PLC (NYSE: BCS).

 To receive updates on the lawsuit, fill out the form: